We are very grateful to a number of public figures who are kindly lending their support to Children’s Art Week.

 Nick is a British illustrator and author of children’s books, and was chosen to be the Official Illustrator for World Book Day 2006.
 Sharratt has illustrated around 200 books, including over 40 books by award-winning author Jacqueline Wilson.

-Children’s Art Week is run by Engage, the National Association for Gallery Education, and supported in 2019 by the Arts Society and The D’Oyly Carte Charitable Trust.
+Children’s Art Week is run by Engage, the National Association for Gallery Education and supported in 2020 by Arts Council England, Creative Scotland, Arts Council of Wales, The D’Oyly Carte Charitable Trust and Garfield Weston Foundation.

 This event is open to the public.